 - There are sanitizing stations at building entrances, hand sanitizer dispensers at various locations, and appropriate supplies in specific spaces.
 Students are encouraged to bring additional personal protective equipment (PPE) for their personal use.

 - Students are expected to regularly disinfect surfaces in spaces where there is in-person teaching, such as classroom chairs, music stands, etc. Specific office cleaning protocols has been provided to student assistants.

 - Visual signage is posted throughout buildings, providing a wide range of helpful information and guidance.
 This is standardized university signage to ensure consistency across campus.
 Signage promotes social distancing, encourages traffic patterns, shares Centers for Disease Control and Prevention (CDC) guidelines, and provides reminders regarding personal hygiene, PPE, and more specific information for high-traffic areas, including restrooms, common areas, and elevators.

 - Northwestern Facilities Management continues to perform preventive maintenance (PM) on the University’s ventilation systems, including cleaning air handling units, completing PM cycles on ventilation equipment, and changing filters on a consistent basis.
 Facilities Management has also fully disinfected both campuses using an EPA and CDC approved disinfectant and increased cleaning protocols, including regularly disinfecting high touch surfaces.

-On August 28, the University announced that first- and second-year undergraduate students will not be allowed on campus and will begin the academic year on a remote-only basis.
+On August 28, the University announced that first- and second-year undergraduate students would not be allowed on campus and will begin the academic year on a remote-only basis.
 (See all the Latest Developments from the University.)
-However, academic exceptions have been made for Bienen School sophomore instrumental majors, who will have access to in-person lessons and/or in-person ensembles and chamber music.
+However, academic exceptions have been made for Bienen School sophomore instrumental majors, who have access to in-person lessons and/or in-person ensembles and chamber music.
 The Provost’s Office has been in touch with those students regarding the exception.